tdongsi/tdongsi.github.io/source/_posts/Hive/2015-12-05-programming-hive-partitioned-tables.markdown

 DESCRIBE EXTENDED log_messages PARTITION (year=2012);
 ```

 Note that `ALTER TABLE … ADD PARTITION` is not limited to external tables.
 You can use it with managed tables, too.
-However, it is not recommended since you have to manually keep track of this partition and, when you want to completely drop the managed table, remember to manually delete data in it.
+However, it is not recommended since you have to manually keep track of this partition and remember to delete data in case you want to completely drop the managed table.

-#### Example use case
+#### Example use case of partitioned external tables

 For example, each day we might use the following procedure to move data older than a month to S3: